-23 Electronic Waste or E-waste includes obsolete or broken electrical or electronic devices.
-In Sri Lanka the

-Hazardous Waste (Scheduled Waste) Management rules were first announced under the National Environmental Act in 2008.
+$^{22}$ Electronic Waste or E-waste includes obsolete or broken electrical or electronic devices.
+In Sri Lanka the Hazardous Waste (Scheduled Waste) Management rules were first announced under the National Environmental Act in 2008.
 As per this regulation, E - Waste has been categorized as a scheduled waste and every generator, collector, stores, transporter, recover, recycler and disposer should obtain a license from the Central Environmental Authority (CEA) for the disposal.
-The CEA in collaboration with the other stakeholder companies has initiated a program to collect and discard all electronic items, by introducing e-waste collection points island-wide.
-The CEA has mandated that the E - Waste should be given only to authorized collectors.
-At the time any E-waste is being
+The CEA in collaboration with the other stakeholder companies has initiated a program to collect and discard all electronic items, by introducing e-waste collectors.
+At the time any E-waste is being disposed the government organizations should take all measures to ensure that the regulatory requirements stipulated by the CEA are duly followed.